-1. Make sure the vehicle is on level ground.

-2. Turn the engine off and wait a few minutes for the oil to drain into the oil pan.

-3. Set the parking brake and ensure the gearshift is securely latched in P (Park).

-4. Open the hood.
-Protect yourself from engine heat.

-5. Locate and carefully remove the engine oil level indicator (dipstick).
+- 1. Make sure the vehicle is on level ground. - 2.
+Turn the engine off and wait a few minutes for the oil to drain into the oil pan. - 3.
+Set the parking brake and ensure the gearshift is securely latched in P (Park). - 4.
+Open the hood.
+Protect yourself from engine heat. - 5.
+Locate and carefully remove the engine oil level indicator (dipstick).

-6. Wipe the indicator clean.
-Insert the indicator fully, then remove it again.

-- If the oil level is between the lower and upper holes, the oil level is acceptable, DO NOT ADD OIL. - If the oil level is below the lower hole, add enough oil to raise the level within the lower and upper holes.
+- $6. \ \mbox{Wipe}$ the indicator clean.
+Insert the indicator fully, then remove it again. - If the oil level is between the lower and upper holes, the oil level is acceptable, DO NOT ADD OIL. - If the oil level is below the lower hole, add enough oil to raise the level within the lower and upper holes.

-7. Put the indicator back in and ensure it is fully seated.
+- Oil levels above the upper hole may cause engine damage.
+Some oil must be removed from the engine by an authorized dealer. - 7.
+Put the indicator back in and ensure it is fully seated.